fazli96/CZ4010-Assignment/README.md

 * Jupyter Notebook

 > Clone this github repository into a folder on your local machine
-> Open Jupyter notebook and run CZ4010_Assignment.ipynb located in that folder.
+> Run Jupyter notebook and open CZ4010_Assignment.ipynb located in that folder
+> Run the cells sequentially from top to bottom

 # Cipher